shuzhao-li/yung/chapters/0_APPENDIX.md

 Shanghai from which the pupils were to be se- lected by competitive examination, and, as has been already stated, the first detachment of thirty arrived in the United States in 1872.
-The lo- cation of the Mission was also for him to deter-
+The location of the Mission was also for him to determine.

-APPENDIX 271

-mine.
 He might have procured its establishment in England, or France, or Germany; but as he himself had expressed it, the light that had en- lightened him shone from America and from